willstobo/spps-brownbags/how-we-build-environments/PITCHME.md

 ## 3. What stacks have we got?
 ![Environments for days](how-we-build-environments/ProdEnvStacks.png)
 ---
+## That was how many?
-- 41 Stacks to create SPPS from an empty AWS account.
+- 41 Stacks to create SPPS
+    - From an empty AWS account
-- 15 Stacks per shared environment.
-(ST/STRPT/ST-Auto/UAT5/6/7)
+- 15 Stacks per shared environment
+    - ST, STRPT, ST-Auto, UAT5, UAT6, UAT7
 ---
+# Questions?